 Everybody loves Video games and getting into video game development is like a dream for many people.
 But you should know, it’s not for everyone.
 If you like math, technology, and art while considering yourself to be a creative person who enjoyed playing video games as a child or enjoys it as an adult, maybe it’s time to consider the possibility of becoming a professional game developer.

-A game development career is not one of the easiest, but it’s one the fun-filled career which is rewarding in many ways.
+A video game development career is not one of the easiest, but it’s one of the fun-filled careers which is rewarding in many ways.
 If you’re showing even the slightest interest in video games and art-making, game development is one of the best options you could possibly think of.
 Let’s dig into some more information that you should know.

 What is Game Development?